 Helper

-These helper utils are a collection of useful functions used by walkerOS.
+Helper utils are a collection of useful functions that can be used for walkerOS.
 They can be used as standardized building blocks for custom setups.
-Learn how to install and use them in the Utils installation section.

 Utils are grouped into Core and Web functions.
 While the core-helpers can be used in any environment, the web-helpers are are made for the browser.